-For those of you who follow my work, you are aware of my strong belief in developing an insatiable curiosity that will assist you toward becoming innovative, prolific, and successful.
-In this post, I am going to breakdown a variety of closed ended sales questions that you should avoid, followed by 6 open ended sales questions that you should ask instead.
+For those of you who follow my work, you are aware of my strong belief in developing an insatiable curiosity that will assist you in becoming innovative, prolific, and successful.
+In this post, I am going to breakdown a variety of closed-ended sales questions that you should avoid, followed by 6 open-ended sales questions that you should ask instead.

 Think of adopting the practice of insatiable curiosity as becoming the equivalent of The Beatles, Steve Jobs, or Michael Jordan in whatever professional context you’re working.

-You open the door for them to tell you precisely what their professional mandates are, what their concerns are, and what they’re looking for—in short, having an insatiable curiosity and asking hyper, open ended sales questions invites your target buyers to tell you everything you need to know in order to tailor your approach in a way that will best meet your buyer’s needs and that will put you in the best possible position to close the sale with excellence.
+You open the door for them to tell you precisely what their professional mandates are, what their concerns are, and what they’re looking for—in short, having an insatiable curiosity and asking hyper, open-ended sales questions invite your target buyers to tell you everything you need to know in order to tailor your approach in a way that will best meet your buyer’s needs and that will put you in the best possible position to close the sale with excellence.